Subscribe to my Newsletter

 Best tips at a glance:

-➜ Affordable accomodation in Paris*
+➜ Cheap accommodation in Paris*

 I didn’t leave the hotel until early noon, so I even had a little less than a day in Paris.
 But if you have a full day in Paris, I advise you to start the morning at the Eiffel Tower.
 Especially if it’s your first time in Paris!
-After all, the Eiffel Tower is still the most important sight of the city!
-And in my opinion it’s the most impressive one!
-I’ve been to Paris many times, and the Eiffel Tower gets me every time!

 You should definitely go up, and right to the top, of course to enjoy the full view over Paris!